SuriyaMohan89/SongClassifier/README.md

 Will touchbase on different components within the system.

+### Requirements and Executing

+You need to have JDK 1.7 or higher.
+Its easier to run with intellij Idea IDE.

+- Open the idea file from intellij
+- Run the Main.java file from the IDE

+CLI: <TODO>

 #### CONTROL FLOW / Controller
 A centralized controller will take care of integrating different components with each other.
 This was chosen instead of a decentralized architecture, with the extensibility usecase into consideration.
 You can plug in different kind of song providers (url/database) and different classifiers and different storage into this centralized brian without affecting the flow of data and control within the application itself.